 National Disasters and Emergencies

-A physical therapist who is licensed in another jurisdiction of the United States and who enters this state to provide physical therapy to victims of a declared local, state or national disaster or emergency.
+A PT who is licensed in another jurisdiction of the United States and who enters this state to provide physical therapy to victims of a declared local, state or national disaster or emergency.
 This exemption applies for the duration of the declared emergency but not longer than sixty (60) days.
-The physical therapist must also register with the board before practicing.
+The PT must also register with the board before practicing.

 A.R.S. § 32-2021

 Therapy Comply is a healthcare compliance firm that seeks to bring high quality web-based compliance guidance and one-on-one consulting services to small and medium size physical, occupational, and speech therapy practices.

 Join today as either a monthly or a yearly member and enjoy full access to the site and a significant discount to our live and recorded webinars.
 Members also have access to compliance and billing support.